edemaine/cocreate/doc/README.md

 [<img src="icons/grid-snap.svg" width="18" alt="Grid Snap Icon"> Grid Snap Toggle](#-grid-snap-toggle)
 is turned on, this button toggles a modified behavior where the snapping is to the half-grid.
 The grid doesn't change visually, but the snapping behavior is one level finer.
-With the square grid, this lets you snap to the centers of edges and squares.
-With the triangular grid, this lets you snap to the centers of edges.
+In both the square and triangular grid, this lets you snap to the centers of edges and cells (squares or triangles).

 ### <img src="icons/clipboard-link.svg" width="18" alt="Share Link Icon"> Share Link